Former Trump Adviser Sebastian Gorka Still Pushing Conspiracy Theory That Ruth Bader Ginsburg Is Secretly Dead

 As Newsweek reported, Gorka is still one of those propagating the theory.
 After NBC News reporter Ben Collins called out Gorka in a tweet reporting Ginsburg’s return to the bench, Gorka responded by insinuating that she could actually still be dead.

-“Too many people—not just QAnon folks (where it started) but also guys like Seb—got into this one,” Collins wrote.
+“Too many people — not just QAnon folks (where it started) but also guys like Seb — got into this one,” Collins wrote.

 Gorka responded: “How is there a ‘public’ appearance behind closed doors?
 Let the Games begin!”